alferov/github-url-exists/readme.md

 ## API
 ### `githubUrlExists(url, cb)`
-Check if a string is a valid and existent GitHub URL
+Check if a URL is a valid and existent GitHub URL

 #### Params
  - **String** `url`: A string to be validated